 Many people find it easier to take the other sections when they take FAR first.
 However, some people are the opposite and will have a harder time with a more comprehensive test that covers a lot of material.

 But we can lean on the CPA Exam pass rates to tell us which section candidates found to be most difficult.
-FAR had the lowest pass rates, while BEC had the highest.
+FAR had the lowest pass rates.
 AUD had the second-lowest pass rate, and REG had the second-highest pass rate.
-Therefore, the pass rates tell us that the hardest section of the CPA Exam is FAR, and the easiest section of the CPA Exam is BEC.
+Therefore, the pass rates tell us that the hardest section of the CPA Exam is FAR.
+As for the CPA Discipline sections, candidates had the most trouble with BAR and ISC, but the TCP exam had a fairly high pass rate.

 If you’re curious if the CPA Exam or Bar exam is harder, it may surprise you to know that pass rates for the Bar exam are higher than that of the CPA Exam, but only slightly.

 The CPA Exam section order will vary for CPA candidates.
 However, I highly recommend taking FAR first because the content overlaps with the other 3 sections.
-Additionally, I recommend taking BEC last because the content is all over the map and doesn’t really build on the other 3 sections.
-Finally, I would advise taking either AUD or REG second, based on which one feels more comfortable to you.
+I would advise taking either AUD or REG second, based on which one feels more comfortable to you.
+It’s up to you when you want to take the CPA Discipline section.

 In general, it’s recommended that CPA candidates study for 300-400 hours for the CPA exam in total to ensure they pass.